rochus-keller/EiGen/Readme.md

 made available under GPL v3 or later by its original author, Florian Negele.

 The chibicc C compiler provided at https://github.com/rui314/chibicc was made available by its author, Rui Ueyama, under an MIT licence.

+The cparser C frontend provided at https://github.com/libfirm/cparser under the GPL license.

 The C library was composed of parts from uClib-ng (see https://downloads.uclibc-ng.org/releases/1.0.49/) and PDCLib (see https://github.com/DevSolar/pdclib), with additions from https://github.com/mpaland/printf for floating point printing.